nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 >Sass is an extension of CSS that adds power and elegance to the basic language.
 It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large stylesheets well-organized, and get small stylesheets up and running quickly...

 ### CMC Style Architecture
 CMC SASS files are separated into a few sections.
 The bulk of CMC Core styles are in `src/_core/styles`.
 In this directory are the SASS files for each Core React component.
 Note that SASS files use a syntax called SCSS and therefore use the `.scss` file extension name.
-All Core React component styles are `@import`ed into the `src/_core/styles/styles.scss` file which is the master Core style file which also containins all non-component specific styles.
+All Core React component styles are `@import`ed into the `src/_core/styles/styles.scss` file which is the master Core style file which also contains all non-component specific styles.
 If Core component styles are not imported into this main file they will not be included in the application.
 Also in this file are imports of:

 - [normalize.css](http://necolas.github.io/normalize.css/) - Used for more consistent cross-browser element rendering
 - [flexboxgrid.min.css](http://flexboxgrid.com/) - A responsive grid system based on the CSS `flex` property